Contact Us

 Adopted: August 22, 2017

-Purple Porch Food Co-op will have a financially sustainable member-owned cooperative food business that focuses on selling locally grown and produced goods and provides fair compensation for its workers.
+Purple Porch Food Co-op will be an intentionally inclusive and financially sustainable member-owned cooperative food business that focuses on selling locally grown and produced goods and provides fair compensation for its workers.
+Our cooperative will strive towards diversity amongst our shoppers, staff, and vendors.
+This effort includes, but is not limited to: race, gender, sexual orientation, age, religion, disability, and socioeconomic status.
 We will maintain relationships with local farmers and producers who adhere to sustainable and transparent practices.
-We will have a reputation in the community as the premier provider of locally sourced food and as leaders in food education, food justice, and environmental stewardship.
+We will have a reputation in the community as the premier provider of locally-sourced food and as leaders in food education, food justice, and environmental stewardship.

 Policy Type: Executive Limitations